 Baguio Motorcycle Rental

-We actually went to Baguio without concrete plans for the tour (because it’s not our main agenda) that’s why we only researched for motorbike rental on the day itself.
+We actually went to Baguio without concrete plans for the tour (because it’s not our main agenda) that’s why we only researched for motorcycle rental on the day itself.
 Thankfully, we easily communicated with Baguio Motorcycle for Rent via Facebook.
 This was our first ever fully-spontaneous trip!

 Honestly, I’m not really used to spontaneous trips.
 I like obsessing myself in planning and making itineraries.
 Fortunately, this trip went well for us!